microsoft/Low-Code/website/blog/2023-lcf/2023-02-13/index.md

     href="https://microsoft.github.io/Low-Code/blog/slug-FIXME" />
 </head>

-Welcome to `Day #FIXME` of #28DaysOfLowCode!
+Welcome to `Day 13` of #30DaysOfLowCode!

-The theme for this week is #FIXME.
-Yesterday we talked about #FIXME.
-Today we'll explore the topic of #FIXME.
+More often than not, a well thought out, consistent, eye-catching but functional user experience can define the success of your app.
+This is why we’ve decided to dedicate this week to the **User Interface (UI)**.
+Today’s blog will begin that journey with actionable insights and resources that will get you started building amazing UI with Canvas Apps.

 ## What We'll Cover
  * Section 1